Section 1: Purchasing Services Mission and Authority

 1.3 Purchasing Functions

-- serve as centralized procurement body for university
+- serve as a centralized procurement body for university

 - develop and maintain procurement policies and procedures